For press inquiries & review copies contact: chad [at] pennycandybooks.com

 Thirteen Ways of Looking at a Black Boy

-- School Library Journal.
+- School Library Journal, starred review.
 Thirteen Ways of Looking at a Black Boy by Tony Medina.
 April 23, 2018.
 Excerpt: "This shining title deserves a spot in all poetry collections."

 - Fatherly.
 Author Tony Medina Finds Words for the Dreams and Anxieties of Black Youth (Interview).
 Feb.
 22, 2018.
 Excerpt: "It’s a book that celebrates the humanity and power of black children.
 It’s a beautiful, poignant work."